HarishHary/blink/docs/internals/snapshot-runtime.md

 The supervisor monitors `radar_metrics` and `radar_health`, re-registering only what a restarted process lost.
 Health registration waits for its monitor to succeed. `MessageExecutorReport` remains the separate controller convergence protocol; Radar readiness does not replace it or affect liveness.

 Emission is best-effort: an unreachable radar discards the `Send` error, a zero `telemetry.Labels` stays silent.
-Gauges republish on state changes and on each executor-report tick.
+Every `reconcileStatus()` refreshes gauges and readiness, even without a changed reader event; both the Radar tick and executor-report tick provide periodic refreshes.
+Both ticks use normal priority.

 ## Retry and shutdown